iurisegtovich/PyTherm-applied-thermodynamics/pages/enUS/Getting_Started_/Windows/Get_going_with_Jupyter_notebook.md

 >`*.ipynb` stands for *ipython notebook*, that is a file containing a mix of python code and descriptive text, that runs on the ipython kernel, that in turn, you can run on jupyter nortebook.

 * just browse the folders in the directory tree view of *Jupyter notebook* to find the *.ipynb files and click on them!

-start with the [beginner's course](https://github.com/iurisegtovich/PyTherm-applied-thermodynamics/blob/master/Get_involved/1_Beginner). there we will explain the essential of python, the libraries that we use and jupyter notebook itself by treating the simplest problems of classical thermodynamics.